MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/performancetroubleshooting.md

 # How do I use this feature?

 1. Go to your project in LCS and open the environment details page.
-Select the Environment Monitoring link in the Monitoring section.
-Click the SQL Insights tab to access this feature.
+Select the **Environment Monitoring** link in the **Monitoring** section.
+Click the **SQL Insights** tab to access this feature.
 2. You can navigate to each of the tabs (Live View, Queries, and Actions, Performance Metrics, Index Analysis) to view or query for more information.
-3. You have the option to Search or Export to Excel any of results from the query execution.
+3. You have the option to search or export to Excel any of results from the query execution.
 4. After you have narrowed down the reason for the performance issue, you can use a predefined action to mitigate the issue.
-5. After an action is performed, an entry is made on the Environment History page which shows the details of the action, the parameters that were passed in, a timestamp, and who triggered the action.
+5. After an action is performed, an entry is made on the **Environment History** page which shows the details of the action, the parameters that were passed in, a timestamp, and who triggered the action.

 # Sample flow

-**Scenario** : Users report slow performance when using the system.
+**Scenario**: Users report slow performance when using the system.
 One issue could be a blocking statement.
 Blocking by itself is typical in a healthy system and is only a problem when it becomes excessive or starts degrading business activities.

 1. Go to the **Live View** tab and check if there are any blocking statements.
 If there is a blocking statement, copy the blocking query ID.
 2. Open the **Queries** tab and select the **Current Blocking Tree** query.
 This will return the root blocker that is blocking the SQL operation.
 3. To resolve the issue, you can either let it run and clear naturally, or end the process for the lead blocker, which will roll work back.
 Typically, you should only end the lead blocker process if you do not think that it will not clear naturally (such as a bad query plan), or in situations where a critical process is unable to run and needs to complete immediately.
-4. Confirm that it&#39;s okay to terminate the statements that are currently being executed.
+4. Confirm that it's okay to terminate the statements that are currently being executed.
 5. Open the **Actions** tab and select the **End SQL Process** action and pass in the root blocker query ID.
 This will execute a query against the SQL database to terminate the blocking statement.
 6. Go to the **Queries** tab and run **Current blocking query** to verify if the blocking statement was terminated.
 7. You can also check the **Environment History** page to see details on what process was terminated.